jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 > As noted in [[Session Zero]], this campaign is designed for heroic player characters, rather than villainous ones.
 As such, it is incompatible with characters who choose to embrace **werewolf** lycanthropy by killing and devouring an innocent humanoid.
 If a player expresses any interest in doing so, warn them that embracing the curse will result in their current character being turned into a villainous NPC, requiring them to create a new character instead.
 # C12.
 The Town of Vallaki
 ## C12a.
 The Vallakian Gates
-The road continues forward to the [[N. Town of Vallaki]], largely as described in [[Approaching the Town (p.
-95)]].
+The road continues forward to the [[N. Town of Vallaki]], largely as described in [[WotC - 05 - Vallaki - Approaching the Town|Approaching the Town]].
 However, remove the first sentence of the descriptive text and add the following text at the end of the first paragraph:

 <div class="description"><p>More than a dozen ramshackle tents have been set up against the palisade wall.
 Among them, dozens of ragged, emaciated people mill about or sit by low-burning campfires and bedrolls, their hollow gazes watching silently as you approach.</p></div>